clclab/clc-labs/retention-recognition/retention-recognition.md

 Give the curve a label with the model parameters (something like $y = .25x^2 + .61x + 1$).
 Use this function to plot the best model found with grid search.
+Did the optimization algorithm find good parameters?
-Are the parameters good ones and why?
-If not, how can you change the initial parameters to get a better fit?
+If not, how can you change the initialization *or* the optimization to get a better fit?
 *(1 point)*
 :::